THE VOLGA GERMANS IN PORTLAND

 Peter Schmidt was born in Russia about 1856.

-Peter married Magdalena Krieger who was born in Norka, Russia on January 13, 1856, the daughter of Johannes Krieger (1831) and Magdalena Schwindt (1835).
+Peter married Magdalena Krieger, born in Norka, Russia, on January 13, 1856, the daughter of Johannes Krieger (b.
+1831) and Magdalena Schwindt (b.
+1835).
 Magdalena was the sister of another early Portland pioneer, Johannes Krieger.

-The Schmidt family immigrated to the United States, arriving in New York on August 27, 1891 aboard the steamship Lahn which had sailed from Bremen, Germany and Southhampton, England.
+The Schmidt family immigrated to the United States, arriving in New York on August 27, 1891, aboard the steamship Lahn, which had sailed from Bremen, Germany, and Southampton, England.

-In 1892, the Schmidt's are boarding at 406 Sellwood in the Albina district and Peter is working as a laborer.
+In 1892, the Schmidts were boarding at 406 Sellwood in the Albina district, and Peter worked as a laborer.
 Peter and Magdalena were among the founders of the Ebenezer German Congregation Church.

-In 1900, the family is living on East 8th Street and Peter is working as a milkman.
-Magdalena died on August 10, 1900 and by 1910 Peter is living with his three children John, Peter and Pauline.
+In 1900, the family lived on East 8th Street, and Peter worked as a milkman.
+Magdalena died on August 10, 1900, and by 1910, Peter was living with his three children, John, Peter, and Pauline.
 He's been out of work for 48 months.

-Peter's place and date of death have not yet been documented.
+Peter's place and date of death have not been documented yet.

 Sources